rodrigoreyes79/ttlogger/README.md

 2. Make sure to add the node-webkit executable to your path.
 3. Download or clone the repository.
 4. Go to the src folder and execute "nw ."
-5. Optional: Add a cron job / scheduled task to execute it at regular intervals.
+5. Optional: Update CronJob configuration at the end of the src/js/app.js file.